 Factors affecting child marriage

 Poverty is a significant driver of child marriage in Zambia as with parents perceiving marriage as an economic gain for the household and possible measure to support other children in school (UNICEF, 2015).
 The study further found that lack of access to employment, information, skills programme, and services including limited recreation facilities contribute to child marriage and early sexual debut.

 Zambia has a dualistic system that encompasses the statutory and customary law; a setting that entails that marriage can take place under both authorities.

-The marriage Act stipulates that the legal age for marriage to be 18 although still allowing children over 16 to marry as long as both parties agree.
-Under the customary law, however, puberty (not age) is the main qualifier for marriage, especially in the rural areas where little is known about the statutory law.
+The Marriage Act stipulates that the legal age for marriage to be 18 although still allowing children over 16 to marry as long as both parties agree.
+Under the customary law, however, puberty (not age) is the main qualifier for marriage, especially in rural areas where little is known about the statutory law.

 The prevalence of child labour is high in Zambia in all sorts of forms; from being given heavy workloads by parents, to children being sent to the streets and markets, working on farms and working as households helpers.
 Many families force children to work to help support their households, this often leads to children being left at home to look after siblings instead of being sent to school.

 Photos from the frontlines